Tedfulk/goatmeal/README.md

   - Gets transformed into a more specific query including location and time context
 - Domain-specific: `/webe python tutorials +python.org`
   - Enhanced query limited to python.org domain

+#### Enhanced Programming query

+The enhanced programming query mode (💻+) uses AI to optimize programming-related queries by adding specificity about languages, frameworks, and technical requirements.

+Examples:

+- Basic: `/epq how to build a web app with react and go`
+- Enhanced: `What is a step-by-step guide to building a scalable and efficient web application using React as the frontend framework and Go as the backend server?
+Consider a RESTful API architecture, focusing on best practices for setting up a new React project with Create React App, designing a robust API with Go's net/http package or a framework like Gin, and implementing authentication and authorization using JSON Web Tokens (JWT) or OAuth.`

 ### Conversation List